Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Related Work

 \section{Related Work}

 Research in pick-and-place (P\&P) manipulation involves a broad spectrum ranging from the entire P\&P pipeline to specific tasks such as object grasping and stacking \cite{liuBriefReviewRecent2022, parkKnowledgeBasedReinforcementLearning2023a, orsulaLearningGraspMoon2022, ceolaGraspPoseAll2023}.
 The exploration of deep learning techniques, such as reinforcement learning, brought significant advances to this domain \cite{lobbezooReinforcementLearningPick2021a, kleebergerSurveyLearningBasedRobotic2020}.
-Yet, the distinct task of positioning objects side by side, similar to dense packing, has been considered less frequently in the literature.
-Our work bridges this gap by introducing an RL approach that optimizes object placement under consideration of given neighbor constraints.
+Yet, only limited literature considers the distinct task of positioning objects side by side while optimizing object placement under consideration of given adjacency constraints and avoiding collisions.

 In the field of self-supervised learning for precise object placement, Berscheid\etal~\cite{berscheidSelfSupervisedLearningPrecise2020a} presented a method that combines learning primitives with one-shot imitation learning to align objects according to a visual input.
+While they use an explicit visual goal, our method does not need an explicit target pose for object placement and instead adaptively finds a desired configuration that maintains the spatial relation with adjacent objects while avoiding collisions.

+Lin\etal~\cite{linEfficientInterpretableRobot2022} use a graph neural network (GNN) policy trained using imitation learning to learn spatial relations between objects to perform long range manipulation tasks.
+However, their method treats the manipulation problem as a classification of what actions to take and they do not concentrate on the low level motion planning and placement.

+In a related work integrating spatial information with GNNs using a relational RL architecture called ReNN, Li\etal~\cite{liPracticalMultiObjectManipulation2020} trained an RL agent with sparse rewards using curriculum learning for stacking cuboids.
+In contrast to their approach, our approach does not require curriculum learning to converge.

-Zhang\etal~\cite{zhangGraspStackingDeep2020a} demonstrated the effectiveness of deep Q-learning in stacking cuboids side by side, exploiting the uniformity of the cuboids for simplified grasping and placement.
-Our approach extends these works by learning to optimize the placement of objects to minimize distances between them and increase the spatial efficiency of object assemblies.
+Zhang\etal~\cite{zhangGraspStackingDeep2020a} demonstrated the effectiveness of deep Q-learning for stacking cuboids side by side, exploiting the uniformity of the cuboids for simplified grasping and placing.
+As they focus on stacking a wall-like structure, they can avoid collisions by opening the gripper orthogonal to the structure.
+In contrast, our approach has to learn to avoid gripper collisions as the objects are arranged horizontally next to one another.

+In Pick2Place~\cite{hePick2PlaceTaskAware6DoF2023a}, He\etal~estimate task-aware grasps using object-centric affordances for shelf placements and object insertion tasks.
+However, they do not consider relations between objects when placing them on the shelf, treating all objects as interchangeable as long as they fit.